 - 1. To minimise overshadowing and visual impact of taller buildings. - 2.
 To contribute to the scale and proportion of the urban form. - 3.
 To contribute to energy efficiency of buildings. - 4.
 To provide internal spaces of a high quality and amenity. - 5.
 To create modelled buildings which address the public domain. - 6.
-To ensure that new developments have facades which define and enhance the public domain. - To ensure that building elements such as awnings, sun screens, shading devices, roof structures and services elements are integrated into the overall building form and façade design.
+To ensure that new developments have facades which define and enhance the public domain. - 7.
+To ensure that building elements such as awnings, sun screens, shading devices, roof structures and services elements are integrated into the overall building form and façade design.

 - a.
-The floor-plate of buildings above 8 storeys is not to exceed 2,000m2, unless it can be demonstrated that slender building forms are achieved through courtyards, atria, articulation or architectural devices. - b.
-Buildings are to address the street, and are to have a street address. - c.
+The floor-plate of buildings above 8 storeys is not to exceed 2000 m, unless it can be demonstrated that slender building forms are achieved through courtyards, atria, articulation or architectural devices. - b.
+Buildings are to address the street, and are to have a street address - c.
 Facade design is to - i.
 Reflect and respond to the orientation of the site using elements such as sun shading and other passive environmental controls where appropriate. - ii.
 Provide building articulation such as well design roof forms, expressed vertical circulation etc. - iii.
-Express corner street locations by giving visual prominence to parts of the façade (eg a change in building articulation, material or colour, or roof expression). - iv.
-Integrate and co-ordinate building services such as roof plant, parking and mechanical ventilation with the overall façade and building design, and be screened from view. - v.
-Roof forms, building services and screening elements are to occur within the overall height controls.
-Refer to Ryde LEP 2014 for height controls. - vi.
-Ventilation louvres and car park entry doors are to be coordinated with the overall façade design.
+Express corner street locations by giving visual prominence to parts of the façade (eg a change in building articulation, material or colour, or roof expression).